SilkRose/Pony/stories/deternal/deternal.md

 Pinkie spoke up.
 "I'm sure you'll get better.
 They just need to figure out how."

 Twilight replied, "We can only hope they find a way to help you."
-[STYLISTIC RECOMMENDATION; CAN BE REVERSED]

 Rarity struggled to lean out of her bed, wrapping Twilight in a hug.
 "I have missed you girls so much.
 It's nice to have visitors."